roahmlab/RAPTOR/Trajectories/README.md

  - The value at the beginning is equal to the first Bezier coefficient.
  - The first-order derivative at the beginning only depends on the first, and the second Bezier coefficient.
- - The second-order derivative at the beginning only depends on the first, the second, and the thrid Bezier coefficient.
+ - The second-order derivative at the beginning only depends on the first, the second, and the third Bezier coefficient.
  - The same property hold for the value, the first-order derivative, and the second-order derivative at the end, which only depends on the last first, the last second, and the last third Bezier coefficient.

 As a result, here we define a 5th-order Bezier curve which has 6 Bezier coefficients.